Student Employment

 3. Confidentiality Agreement (Handshake)

 1. New hires must complete all forms listed above and present acceptable, original document(s) to establish identity and employment eligibility.
-Students should be prepared to present proper documentation of their eligibility to work and earn a paycheck in the U.S. These documents include but are not limited to:
+Students should be prepared to present proper documentation of their eligibility to work and earn a paycheck in the U.S.

 A full list of documents can be found on the Acceptable Document List from the U.S. Department of Homeland Security.